asifiqbal-ai/chess-online/README.md

  * Basic user authentication (HTTP) via the Passport package.
  * Basic user authentication (Sockets.io) via the Passport package.
  * Simple mapping of {user.id => socket}.
+ * Set up core routing functionality for both angular.js and node.js
+ * Implemented UI's for logging in and signing up.
+ * Partially implemented skeleton for the actual application.

 ### Notes
+ * The User model is not currently validated at all - on neither the client side or the server side.
+I will tend to this once I've got a simple prototype working.
+For now I will maintain a list of bugs caused by this lack of validation (so I can remember to test them later):
+     * Spaces in usernames cause the angular-router to misinterpret the username (there are not meant to be spaces in URLs...)
  * Currently, session is being stored via express-session's default session store.
 I intend to configure a persistent memory store (most likely Redis), mainly for scalability and robustness.